 - Botnets, on the rise: Cybercriminals are betting on turning many malware families into botnets with the aim of creating a network that allows mass attacks to be launched.
 Emotet, which is the most widely used malware in 2020, started out as a banking Trojan but has evolved into one of the most persistent and versatile botnets, capable of launching harmful exploits, from ransomware to data theft.

 - Cyber attacks between countries: Cyberattacks between countries in virtual environments, either to spy or to influence certain events, will continue to rise.
+These can be prevented by penetration testing service provider.
 In fact, according to Microsoft data, groups of cyber criminals of 3 nationalities account for 89% of all hacks between states throughout the past year.
 In recent years, attention has focused on the security of critical infrastructures, although they are increasingly diversifying and attacking other sectors such as health or various government departments, as was seen with the Vicious Panda campaign against Mongolia that Check Point discovered in March.

 - Deepfakes as a weapon: digital techniques for falsifying video or audio are advanced enough to be weaponized and used to create malicious content aimed at influencing public opinion or overpricing company stocks, to name just two examples.
 At the beginning of the year, a Belgian political group released a fake video of the Prime Minister of Belgium talking about the environmental impact of COVID-19 and calling for action against climate change.